markroethof/example-instancescan-checks/README.md

 ## Category: Manageability

+### Active approval for inactive task
+Approvals for inactive tasks indicate a process error or a technical error.
+Tasks should not proceed when approvals are still open or only cancelled.
+If cancelled, active approvals should be too.

+### Active Notifications with inactive recipient Users
+Validate that all notifications are configured with active users if there are any defined under the "Users" field.

+### Active Users with inactive Manager
+Validate that all users are configured with an active user if there is any defined under the "Managers" field.

+### Active Workflow Context with Inactive Parent
+Workflows are generally run during the lifecycle of a record.
+When the record reaches a closed state, the Workflow should be finished.
+Still running Workflows might indicate an issue in your environment, for example the Workflow itself, related scripting, etc..

 ### Consider using getXMLAnswer instead of getXML
 getXMLAnswer only retrieves the Answer which we are actually after. getXML retrieves the whole XML document.
 In most cases, we are not interested in the whole XML document, though only in the Answer.
 For the rare cases where you are interested in the whole XML document, simply mute the generated scan finding.